 Not particularly in tune with the “mind” of the internet, my assumption is that a first facelift is considered intrinsically different than secondary (second) or tertiary (third) facelifts.
 While there is some truth to the fact that first facelifts are performed differently than the others, there is no truth to the thought that a plastic surgeon can be an expert at firsts and not seconds or thirds.
 Although I am unaware of any statistics to the effect that at least half of the patients who have a first facelift before the age of 55, will also have at least a second as well as any number of touch-up procedures.

-The importance of first facelifts is that any plastic surgical procedure including facelifts, eyelids, noses as well as cleft lip and palate achieve the best results the first time they are done;
+The importance of first facelifts is that any plastic surgical procedure including facelifts, eyelid surgery, rhinoplasty as well as cleft lip and palate achieve the best results the first time they are done.

 Thus, the term first facelift.
 A good first facelift can lead to an even better second and even third.
 I truly was not aware that “first facelifts” were something people look for, or Google for, but I learn something about Google every day.
 With that said, I’m probably the best first face lifter around these parts.